Flole998/openhab-addons/bundles/org.openhab.binding.raise3d/README.md

 ## Notes

 - This binding is read-only; it only monitors the printer and does not support sending commands.
-- The printer must be on the same network as your openHAB instance.
 - Ensure the password matches the one configured on your Raise3D printer.